The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 • Accurate clinical assessments

 ThreePeaks Ascent students go through a process of learning, facing challenges, failing, getting back up, and eventually succeeding.
 This process is then combined with an advanced clinical approach.
 The combination has proved to be highly effective at addressing a variety of mental and behavioral health issues.
+These benefits are magnified in a therapeutic adventure model where every task is connected to a therapeutic goal.

 Adventure therapy is extremely effective at helping clients develop these foundational psychological principles.